GeoffBurns/Music-Albums/README.md

 # Music Albums

-Example of the Viper Architecture
+Example of the Viper Architecture.

-See introduction of Viper Architecture http://mutualmobile.github.io/blog/2013/12/04/viper-introduction/
+See an Introduction to the Viper Architecture http://mutualmobile.github.io/blog/2013/12/04/viper-introduction/

 More on the Viper Architecture